Meonardo/janus-videoroom-ios/README.md

 ## Steps

 - Connect signaling server first(specific in `Config.signalingServerURL`),
-for example: `wss://janus.conf.meetecho.com/ws` or build your own janus sever.
+for example: `wss://janus.conf.meetecho.com/ws` or build your own janus sever(try [this repo](https://github.com/Meonardo/janus-docker) to build janus docker image on your machine).
-- Input room number(such as: 1234), `1234` is higly recommended.
+- Input room number(such as: 1234).
 - Hit `Join Room`, will joined the video room if nothing goes wrong.

-## Sequence Diagram

-- Uploading...

 ## External Libraries & their licenses
 - [WebRTC](https://github.com/Meonardo/WebRTC.git).